 SSI has been a pioneer in remote employment, a mode that has been particularly conducive to our researchers for whom the traditional university or research center is not a viable option.
 The long-distance nature of most scientific collaborative research lends itself well to the option of remote employment.
 Access to significant computational resources no longer requires large institutional support.
 Furthermore, most academic journals and professional proceedings are fully accessible through digital subscriptions, greatly mitigating the need for institutional libraries.
 Instrument development, which does require significant institutional support, can be done in collaboration with local facilities such as those at Lockheed Martin Corporation and Ball Aerospace and Technologies Corporation.

-SSI currently has four research centers:
+SSI currently has five research centers:

 Center for Space Plasma Physics (CSPP)